fifth-postulate/finding-the-planets/book/manuscript/finding.md

 start using a library for the first time, we are going to be very specific.
 Once you get to know the library we leave you to fill in the blanks.

+## Tools
+This workshop can be done in a variety of tools.
+We provide examples in different languages, but feel free to use your own tools.
+If you want to use a spreadsheet go for it.
+In principle you could use pen and paper, so think outside of the box.

 ## Further Considerations
 Almost every chapter encourages you to play with what you have created.
 We hope too give you some food for thought that might spark your interested.
 But feel